-2. Attend and participate in at least (3) McKnight Center of Excellence events/activities per year:
+1. Attend and participate in at least (3) NAS events/activities per year:

 The UCF MCOE hosts several events and activities during the academic year.
-All Achievers are expected to wear their t-shirt and/or jacket at all MCOE/NAS events as well as community events where Achiever participation has been requested.
+All Achievers are expected to wear their t-shirt and/or jacket at all MCOE/NAS events as well as community events where Achiever participation has been requested (unless otherwise indicated).
 Academic and culturally enhancing field trips are scheduled during the academic year.
-Achievers must be an active member and the trips may sometimes require a fee for students to attend.
+Achievers must be an active member and the trips may sometimes require a fee to attend.